dockersamples/sample-app-template/README.md

 1. Copy the [workflow file](.github/workflows/existing-repo.yaml) from our template repository
 2. Add it to your repository under `.github/workflows/`
-3. Trigger the functionality manually via the Actions tab to update the README.md
+3. Trigger the functionality manually via the Actions tab to update the repo
+4. Ensure that you select the right branch (main or master) based on the repo while triggering the workflow run.

 ## Sample README Content